jic-dtool/dserver-search-plugin-mongo/README.rst

 README
 ======

-Search plugin for dserver using mongodb
+Search plugin for *dserver* using mongodb

-To install the dserver-search-plugin-mongo package.
+To install the `dserver-search-plugin-mongo` package.

 .. code-block:: bash

     cd dserver-search-plugin-mongo
-    python setup.py install
+    pip install .

 To configure the connection to the mongo database.